fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 `verse.p` tells the CSS to apply the styling just for the class named 'verse' and just for the <p> elements.

-It's as simple as that.
+So, more formally

+> A class is an HTML element attribute that is used such that a style can be applied to all occurrences of that class anywhere on a single HTML page.

+@annotation:tour simpler
+#Making the HTML simpler
+We could have made this even simpler if we wanted and used just a single div around all three verses (in which case you could remove the <div>s surrounding each verse).
+We've left all 3 to show you how they can be used any number of times on a page.

+Why not change the code and see if you can do this?

 @annotation:tour ids
 #Using the 'id' attribute
-The 'id' attribute is not nearly as useful as the 'class' attribute abd much more restrictive.
-In fact, you could use a class instead of an id (athough not the other way round).
+The 'id' attribute is not nearly as useful as the 'class' attribute and much more restrictive.

+> A class can be used any number of times on a single HTML page.
+An 'id' can only be used one single time.

+In fact, you could use a class instead of an id, athough not the other way round as the id can only be used once.

+##Our example
-An 'id' can only appear one single time anywhere on a page (whereas a class can appear all over the place).
-In our example we have used it to override the color of the title of the second verse.
+In our example we have used an id to override the color of the title of the second verse.

 In our HTML we have